The No-Socks Fashion Trend

 The education the British brought to Africa was gender-based.
 Girls were taught how to cook, clean, and darn socks.
 Boys went to woodwork or motor mechanics.

 Darning socks is no longer an alternative because most women work or don’t think that darning socks should be proof of loving men.

 Inheritance Socks in a Will

 It’s not that socks are unreasonable.
 They understand the facts of life like nature.
 Summer is not their time.
 They chill out in drawers at home and let feet enjoy the fresh air that wafts in through sandals, but they don’t understand the animosity.

 For example, they cannot be vintage items because there is no love.
 They are not feeling the love at all.
 People show love in different ways.

-Your favourite uncle, Sizwe, might leave you in his will with a plot of land he bought in an undeveloped area of the country that has just struck platinum.
+Your favorite uncle, Sizwe, might leave you in his will with a plot of land he bought in an undeveloped area of the country that has just struck platinum.

 Socks are never in a will.
 Even Bollywood, Hollywood, Nollywood, and other "woods" do not make movies about socks in a will.

 How would you react if Uncle Sizwe left you his collection of socks with or without holes?